nablaa/pidgin-leftify-tabs-plugin/README.md

 # Pidgin leftify tabs plugin

-When you have many conversation tabs open, not all of them can fit at the same time to the tab bar.
-This is a problem, because it is easy to miss new messages in tabs that are not visible.
-This plugin tries to solve this problem by moving tabs to left whenever a new message arrives.
+When you have many conversation tabs open, not all of them can be visible at the same time in the tab bar.
+This is a problem, because it is easy to miss new messages that arrive to tabs that are not visible.
+This plugin tries to solve this problem by moving a tab to left whenever a new message arrives to it.

-When a new message is received, the currently active tab is moved to the leftmost position in the tab bar and the tab receiving the message is moved next to it.
+When a new message is received, the currently open tab is moved to the leftmost position in the tab bar and the tab receiving the message is moved immediately next to it.

 ## Compiling and installing the plugin